HanXHX/ansible-phalcon/README.md

 --------------

 - `phalcon_version`: (optional) Specify phalcon version.
 If //null// (default), it installs latest version on repository.
 - `phalcon_package` : (string) Package name.
-If you don't set this variable, this role parses you PHP cli to find the best package (be careful if you want PHP5 and your main php command links to PHP7).
+If you don't set this variable, this role parses you PHP cli to find the best package (be careful if you have many PHP version on your system).

 Dependencies
 ------------